muriloholtz/muriloholtz.github.io/index.md

 ---

 ### Classification of brain tumors using convolutional neural networks and magnetic resonance imaging
-In this work, the objective is to employ Convolutional Neural Networks (CNN) for brain tumor detection from different data sets.
-In addition to the implementation, the algorithms will be validated based on metrics that direct us to choose the best model.
+In this work, the goal is to employ **Convolutional Neural Networks (CNN)** for brain tumor detection from different datasets.
+In addition to the implementation, the algorithms were validated based on metrics that direct us to choose the best model.

 <img src="images/post1.png?raw=true" />